-The office was located in a three bedroom apartment, which was shared with two clients.
-Stepping inside he sighed with relief at how much better the apartment looked at night.
-The late evening darkness seemed to cloak the room, which turned the battered furnishings into little more than hulking black shapes.
-The frayed condition of the chairs in the living room, and the fine layer of dust which clung to the tabletops had now become invisible, mercifully erased by the gloom.
+The office was located inside a three bedroom apartment that was shared with two clients.
+Stepping inside, he sighed with relief at how much better the apartment looked at night.
+The late evening darkness cloaked the room, which masked much of its generally disheveled nature.

 He walked down the hallway of the apartment towards the office, which was located at the end.
-As he passed the first bedroom door which sat about halfway open, he glanced quickly inside.
-The room belonged to Rachel, a diminutive old woman whose small stature belied a vivacious but often combative personality.
-Silvery blue light emanated from her switched-on television set, and danced across grey, depressed walls.
-The small space was dominated by Rachel’s bed which sat directly in the center of the room.
-He knew that this served a deliberate purpose because it prevented any staff member from getting a clear look at the room’s state, or discovering the heaps of garbage that often hugged the far wall.
+As he passed the first bedroom door – which sat about halfway open – he glanced quickly inside.
+The room belonged to Rachel, an older woman whose small stature belied a vivacious but, at times, combative personality.
+Silvery blue light emanated from her switched-on television set, and it danced across grey walls that were covered in posters.
+The small space was dominated by Rachel’s bed, which sat directly in the center of the room.
+He knew this served a deliberate purpose: it prevented any staff member from getting a clear look at the room’s state, or discovering the heaps of clothing, stuffed animals and other possessions that often hugged the far wall.

-The bed itself was an amazing spectacle, composed of two ancient mattresses, topped with a rolling sea of linens and clothing.
-Strands of Rachel’s thick hair could also be seen, jutting out from under the covers like flaccid, grey weeds.
+The bed itself was an amazing spectacle, composed of two mattresses that were topped with a rolling sea of linens and clothing.
+Strands of Rachel’s thick hair could also be seen, jutting out from under the covers like flaccid weeds.

 Further down the hallway was Teresa’s bedroom, which was shut tightly as always.
-Short and obese, Teresa almost never left her bedroom, which she kept immaculate, almost like a mausoleum.
-He had only stepped across the threshold a few times, and had always felt as if he had entered a curated, museum-like atmosphere.
+Short and stout, Teresa almost never left her bedroom, which she kept immaculate, almost like a mausoleum.
+He had only stepped across the threshold a few times, and it had always felt as if he had entered a curated, museum-like atmosphere.
 The small room was filled to the brim with material possessions, with every available surface covered in memorabilia from what was now, by all accounts, a past life.
-There were scores of framed pictures from trips Teresa had taken with her mother – who had passed somewhat recently – in addition to souvenirs, arranged with strategic precision adjacent to their respective pictures.
+There were scores of framed pictures from trips Teresa had taken with her mother – who had passed somewhat recently – in addition to souvenirs that were arranged with strategic precision adjacent to their respective pictures.

 The woman herself could always be found in the center of the room, rocking with ritualistic fervor in a chair while watching television on mute.
-Her wispy locks of brown hair were flecked with grey, and came down barely to her large ears, which supported a thick pair of horn-rimmed glasses.
-Despite being just over forty, her hazel colored eyes were accented by deeply embedded crows feet.
-When paired with her creamy white skin – which drooped off her jaw due to her extra bulk – these gave her the appearance of a much older woman.
+Her wispy locks of brown hair were flecked with grey and came down barely to her ears, which supported a thick pair of horn-rimmed glasses.
+Her hazel colored eyes were accented by deeply embedded crows feet.
+When paired with her creamy white skin – which drooped off her jaw due to her extra bulk – these gave her the appearance of a woman slightly older than her 40 years.

-Teresa was incredibly kind, and seemed to love working with the staff.
-She never would miss a beat when it came to social niceties, and could always be counted on to unleash a flurry of “thank yous” whenever someone did something for her.
+Teresa was incredibly kind, and, unlike many of the clients, loved working with the staff.
+She never would miss a beat when it came to social niceties and could always be counted on to unleash a flurry of “thank yous” whenever someone did something for her.

-But sometimes this felt disingenuous, as if she didn’t actually mean it.
-He had noticed this when she had invited him to watch a few moments of television with her, months ago.
+But sometimes this felt a bit disingenuous.
+He had first noticed this months ago when Teresa had invited him to watch a few moments of television with her.
 After standing for a moment near the doorway, he had begun to shiver instinctively due to the room’s frigid temperature.
-For whatever reason, and regardless of the season, Teresa could always be counted upon to have her air conditioner on full blast, and that time the room had been particularly glacial.
+Regardless of the season, Teresa could always be counted upon to have her air conditioner on full blast.

-“Wow Teresa, you keep it cool in here,” he had said.
+“Wow Teresa, you keep it cool in here,” he said.